Ro45CR7zz/Magic-ScratchCard/README.md

 🎉 Magic Scratch Card
 A fun, interactive web-based scratch card experience!
-Move your mouse or finger to "scratch" and reveal a hidden emoji surprise beneath a vibrant gradient.
+Move your mouse or finger to "scratch" and reveal a hidden emoji surprizze beneath a vibrant gradient.
 Built with HTML, CSS, and JavaScript, this mini-app also includes a glowing aesthetic and tilt animation for a visually rich experience.

 🧩 Features
 ✨ Scratchable Surface – Use your mouse or touch to reveal a hidden emoji.